-You have been diagnosed with hypotension.
+You have been diagnosed with low blood pressure (hypotension).
 When you have hypotension, your blood pressure is lower than normal.
 Low blood pressure can make you feel dizzy or faint.
 This condition is sometimes a side effect of taking certain medicines, including medicines for high blood pressure (hypertension).
 It can also result from medical conditions such as dehydration.
+Hypotension has many possible causes.
+Sometimes the cause is unknown, and you will need follow-up visits and tests.

 Rest in bed and ask for help with daily activities until you feel better.
 You may need to slowly increase the amount of time you spend sitting or doing light activity.